What Is The ADF YOU Session Test?

-General Ability Test
+ADF YOU General Ability Test

 The general ability test is part of the psychological testing portion of the ADF YOU session.
 These assessments are used to gauge different cognitive skills and competencies in order to give recruiters a better understanding of which occupation you are best suited for.
 This means that the General Ability test will have a huge impact on which jobs you are qualified for as some roles require higher scores than others.

-This tests your ability to work with numbers and interpret numerical information.
+The numerical reasoning test helps assess your ability to work with numbers and interpret numerical information.
 Typically they are of high school level maths, covering concepts such as graphs, ratios, algebra, and probability.

 Example numerical reasoning question: